Tuesday, December 31, 2024

 I think it's a good idea to listen to what he says.

-Yes, American can fail
+Yes, America can fail

 "Economic prosperity requires institutions that foster risk-taking and innovation: secure property rights that ensure people can enjoy benefits from their investment; predictable enforcement of contracts; free and fair elections that allow citizens to keep a tab on their leaders and replace them when needed.
 These things, in turn, require the rule of law, independent judiciaries and freedom of the press.